 Express Middlewares: Everything you need to know!

-We can say that middlewares are, Functions that run between the request
+We can say that middlewares are, Functions that run between the request object

-.
+and an application's response.
 With them, we can run any

 code during this process, terminate the response or even modify the